rht-labs/tech-exercise/docs/slides/content/automated-testing.md

 ![TDD](images/bdd-tdd/lego-tdd-1.jpg) <!-- {.element: class="inline-image"} -->
 - Is there a person in the program? <!-- {.element: class="fragment" data-fragment-index="1"} -->
 - Is there a house in the program? <!-- {.element: class="fragment" data-fragment-index="2"} -->
-- Is there a window on a wall of the house? <!-- {.element: class="fragment" data-fragment-index="3"} -->
+- Is there a window in a wall of the house? <!-- {.element: class="fragment" data-fragment-index="3"} -->
 - Is it true that the house is taller than the person? <!-- {.element: class="fragment" data-fragment-index="4"} -->
-- The house is wider than the person? <!-- {.element: class="fragment" data-fragment-index="5"} -->
+- Is the house wider than the person? <!-- {.element: class="fragment" data-fragment-index="5"} -->
-- Is it true that the house has 2 connected walls <!-- {.element: class="fragment" data-fragment-index="6"} -->
+- Is it true that the house has 2 connected walls? <!-- {.element: class="fragment" data-fragment-index="6"} -->
 - Can the person enter the house? <!-- {.element: class="fragment" data-fragment-index="7"} -->